Are you in contact with other Berlin based designers?

 What is your earliest memory that has to do with fashion?

 I was twelve years old and there was this documentary with Karl Lagerfeld about the supermodel era.
 From that point on I watched every fashion program on MTV – and there were a lot.

-Well, that was the theme of my third collection.
+Well, Asia was the theme of my third collection.
 A lot of people were of the opinion that my collections are influenced by my Asian background.
 I was actually more than surprised about that because I don’t think that my design is Asian at all.
 It is very puristic and reminds me of typical German or Scandinavian design.
 I did a lot of research about traditional Asian clothing for my last collection.
 I wanted to know what my grandparents were wearing.
-But to come to an end I don’t think that my clothes are inspired by Asia.
+But no, I don’t think that my clothes are inspired by Asia.

 Do you travel to your home country a lot?

 No, not at all.
 I was twenty-six when I visited Laos for the first time.
 Of course I am interested in finding out where I am coming from but I haven’t been there since.

 Are there any family role models that inspired you?